About the Department

 Its teaching programme includes: Gender Politics; Citizenship; Public Participation; Democracy Studies; Human Rights; Public Policy; Politics of the EU; Public Management; Political Ethics; Irish Politics; Conflict Resolution; Public Finance; Political Economy; International Political Systems; Globalisation; Multi-level Governance; Research Methods; African Studies; and US Politics.

 The Department has an expanding research and publishing agenda.
 Staff members regularly publish in international journals.
 They have produced a number of books and are involved in EU, PRTLI and other externally funded research programmes.

-The Department of Government aims at enhancing the overall educational and cultural experience of students during their stay at University College Cork.
+The Department of Government and Politics aims at enhancing the overall educational and cultural experience of students during their stay at University College Cork.
 Modules are designed to maximize contact with other students of the Department, the majority of whom are in the BComm and BA programmes, but also includes many visiting students from abroad.
 All our students are automatic members of the Government and Politics Society, which is the Department’s student society.
 It organises events throughout the year, including social outings, debates, guest speakers and the annual Government and Politics Society Ball, which is held during the spring semester.
 In the past, the Department and the Society have been successful in inviting high profile guests to address the students on contemporary political issues.
 Such events give the students an opportunity to engage with high profile politicians.